OpenNTI/nti.docs.platform.enduser/editorguide/files.rst

 **In order to add a file to your lesson:**

+1. Navigate to the Lessons page.
+2. Click "Start Editing" in the bottom right-hand corner.
-1. While in Edit Mode, click on “+Add Content” in the section you want to edit.
+3. While in Edit Mode, click on “+Add Content” in the section you want to place the file.

    .. image:: images/file1.png

    .. warning:: Please note, if you don’t see “+Add Content” you need to first add a section to the lesson.

-2. In the “Choose a content type” popup, select on “Upload a File.”
+4. Select "Upload a File" in the "Choose a content type" window.

    .. image:: images/file2.png

-3. Add a file one of two ways:
+5. Add a file one of two ways:

    - Click and drag a file from anywhere on your computer to the uploader.